-- 14. Students arriving to school once pledge has started, will line up on the sides, next to Principal to listen to announcements and wait to be given a late pass before being admitted to class. - 15 In the event that your child needs an early dismissal you must secure a dismissal slip from the Elementary Principal's Office.
+15. In the event that your child needs an early dismissal you must secure a dismissal slip from the Elementary Principal's Office.
 The request must be in writing.
 Verbal messages from the students are not acceptable.
 Homeroom teacher must be notified by parent or adult picking up child, that the student is leaving the school before the student leaves campus.
-Parents must pick up students at dismissal time and refrain from leaving them longer to play with friends. - 16.
-The American School will not assume responsibility or liability for students on campus in unsupervised activities after school. - 17.
-Family trips should be scheduled during school holidays.
+Parents must pick up students at dismissal time and refrain from leaving them longer to play with friends.

+- 16. The American School will not assume responsibility or liability for students on campus in - unsupervised activities after school.

+17. Family trips should be scheduled during school holidays.
 Absence from school due to extension of holidays or absence due to trips during school days is unexcused.
 If a family trip is absolutely unavoidable, parents must present a written request to the principal and notify all of student's teachers in advance.
 Only special circumstances allow for excused absences due to a trip.
 Meeting with the principal is not an automatic permission or excuse to miss school.

-- If the absence is excused, parents will assume responsibility for helping the student make up the work within 2 days for each day missed.
-Students will also be responsible for taking any tests scheduled on the day they are back, therefore the importance of notifying teachers prior to absence, to arrange for missed work. - 18. .If the trip is considered an unexcused absence, no make-up work is given.
-A Below Standard will be assigned for any homework, class work, and/or test missed. - 19. .
-Absence due to extended holidays or vacation automatically may eliminate student from participating in the Sleep Over at the end of the year. - 20.
-Students are not allowed to miss class to attend siblings b-day party, unless scheduled during lunch time 12:30 -1:10 pm. and may leave the class/school only with an adult escort - 21.
-Anytime students are absent, they must stay home during afterschool practice or Eagle League/Eagle Cup games .
+If the absence is excused, parents will assume responsibility for helping the student make up the work within 2 days for each day missed.
+Students will also be responsible for taking any tests scheduled on the day they are back, therefore the importance of notifying teachers prior to absence, or arrange for missed work.

+- 18. If the trip is considered an unexcused absence, no make-up work is given.
+A Below Standard will be assigned for any homework, class work, and/or test missed. - 19.
+Absence due to extended holidays or vacation automatically may eliminate student from participating in the Carnival Night at the end of the year. - 20.
+Students are not allowed to miss class to attend siblings b-day party, unless scheduled during lunch time and may leave the class/school only with an adult escort

+21. Anytime students are absent, they must stay home during afterschool practice or Eagle League/Eagle Cup games.
 Students will not be admitted to practice or to play game.